Ike Barinholtz biography

 Ike made his feature film debut in Down (2001) starring Naomi Watts, and joined the cast of MADtv as a featured performer in their eighth season.
 He was promoted to repertory performer status the following season, and is known for characters such as the Abercrombie & Fitch model Dutch, and Principal Lankenstein from the Coach Hines sketches.
 In 2007, he decided not to renew his contract for the 13th season, as he was getting “restless” and was not seeing eye to eye with some of his bosses.

-He played a supporting role in the 2014 comedy Neighbors alongside Seth Rogan, and reprised his role in the 2016 sequel Neighbors 2: Sorority Rising.
-On April 8, 2015, Ike got his biggest break to date when he was cast in the DC Comics film Suicide Squad.
+He played a supporting role in the 2014 comedy Neighbors alongside Seth Rogan, and reprised his role in the 2016 sequel Neighbors 2: Sorority Rising .
+On April 8, 2015, Ike got his biggest break to date when he was cast in the DC Comics film Suicide Squad .
+He also appeared in the comedy Snatched (2017) with Amy Schumer and Goldie Hawn, as well as in the drama Felt (2017) with Liam Neeson and the sci-fi film Bright (2017) with Will Smith.

 On TV, Ike played a regular role as nurse Morgan Tookers on the comedy series The Mindy Project from 2012 to 2017, and was also a writer and story editor for the series.
-He lives in Los Angeles, with his producer wife Erica Hanson, whom he married in 2009, and their two daughters named Foster and Payton June.
+He currently lives in Los Angeles, with his producer wife Erica Hanson, whom he married in 2009, and their three daughters.